-Humor Web Humor Here's What BTFO Stands for and Why It's So Confusing The two possible meanings this acronym can stand for Share PINTEREST Email Print Web Humor Memes Funny Videos Holiday Humor By Elise Moreau is a writer that has covered social media, texting, messaging, and streaming.
-Her work has appeared on Techvibes, SlashGear, Lifehack and others. our editorial process Elise Moreau Updated September 22, 2019 Table of Contents Expand BTFO as Back the F*** Off Examples BTFO as Blown the F*** Out More Examples How to Tell the Difference The internet seems to suggest that BTFO can have two different meanings: Back The F*** Off Blown The F*** Out Yes, both meanings contain the F-word.
+Humor Web Humor Here's What BTFO Stands for and Why It's So Confusing The two possible meanings this acronym can stand for Share PINTEREST Email Print Web Humor Memes Funny Videos Holiday Humor By Elise Moreau BCom. in Business and Information Technology, University of Ontario Post-Graduate Diploma, Small Business Entrepreneurship, George Brown College Elise Moreau is a writer that has covered social media, messaging, and streaming.
+Her work has appeared on Techvibes, SlashGear, Lifehack, and others. our editorial process Elise Moreau Updated July 09, 2021 Table of Contents Expand BTFO as Back the F*** Off Examples BTFO as Blown the F*** Out More Examples How to Tell the Difference The internet seems to suggest that BTFO can have two different meanings: Back The F*** Off Blown The F*** Out Yes, both meanings contain the F-word.
 And yes, because there are two possible meanings, it can be a little confusing to figure out which one is being used when you spot it somewhere online or in a text.
 Nusha Ashjaee / Lifewire It's not quite clear which meaning is more popular or used most often, so you'll have to do some investigative work to figure out which meaning is being used in the messages you're reading.
 Keep reading to find out how.
 BTFO as Back the F*** Off It's pretty obvious that back the f*** off is just a more vulgar way to simply say, "back off."
 It's what you say when you want someone to stop what they're doing because you really don't like it.
 As with many internet slang terms these days, however, adding the F-word adds a certain sense of intensity to the message.
 So whether you want to communicate how annoyed you are about someone coming on too strong or express that you feel victimized in some way, saying BTFO can get the message across about how you feel in a very quick and simple way.
 Examples of Using BTFO to Convey "Back The F*** Off" "Whoever has been standing at my door ringing the doorbell for 5 straight minutes really needs to BTFO."
 "I wish I could tell my BAE to btfo when the game is on."
 "BTFO of my DMs because I ain't got enough time to answer them all."
-BTFO as Blown the F*** Out Blown the f*** out is a more vulgar way to say that someone has been beat or "blown out" by someone else in some kind of competition.
-It might be a sporting event, a video game, a cake-eating contest or anything else that could be seen as having a winner and a loser.
-This particular interpretation of BTFO tends to be used more often when one person (or team) has beat another by a significant degree.
+BTFO as Blown the F*** Out Blown the f*** out is a more vulgar way to say that someone has been beaten or "blown out" by someone else in some kind of competition.
+It might be a sporting event, a video game, a cake-eating contest, or anything else that could be seen as having a winner and a loser.
+This particular interpretation of BTFO tends to be used more often when one person (or team) has beaten another by a significant degree.
 You wouldn't typically use this acronym if one person or team beat another by a small or average number of points, goals, etc. Examples of Using BTFO to Convey "Blown The F*** Out" "The Capitals were BTFO by the Penguins last night!"
 "BTFO by Smithers with only 10 seconds left on the clock!"
 "All this rain and wind got my hair srsly btfo."
-How to Tell If Someone Is Saying "Back the F*** Off" or "Blown the F*** Out" Now that you know there are two possible ways to interpret BTFO, you're probably wondering how to determine which interpretation is being used when you come across it in a message.
+How to Tell if Someone Is Saying "Back the F*** Off" or "Blown the F*** Out" Now that you know there are two possible ways to interpret BTFO, you're probably wondering how to determine which interpretation is being used when you come across it in a message.
 Here are a few tips.
 Read the message with both meanings to see which makes the most sense.
-When you see a tweet, a Facebook post, a text or any other message with BTFO in it, read it in your head or out loud with the full meaning of the acronym — first with back the f*** off and then with blown the f*** out.
+When you see a tweet, a Facebook post, a text, or any other message with BTFO in it, read it in your head or out loud with the full meaning of the acronym — first with back the f*** off and then with blown the f*** out.
 Context is key here.
 If one seems to make more sense than the other, go with it.
 Look for signs of victimhood expressed in the message.
-If the individual who typed BTFO sounds like they're offended, turned off, disgusted or just playing the victim card, they probably mean back the f*** off.
+If the individual who typed BTFO sounds like they're offended, turned off, disgusted, or just playing the victim card, they probably mean back the f*** off.
 Read the message a few times to see if you can sense negative emotions or a defensive reaction.
 Look for signs of competitiveness expressed in the message.
 If you can't really sense any signs of victimhood in a message that contains the BTFO acronym, look for signs of a competition being described.
 Does the messenger sound like they're calling someone or something a winner?
 A loser?
 If so, they might mean blown the f*** out.
 Ask the individual who used BTFO what they mean by it.
 If you simply can't figure out which interpretation of BTFO an individual is using in their message (or you simply don't want to waste your time trying to figure it out), then take the direct route by shooting them a message asking them what they meant.
 Remember, this acronym isn't hugely popular among everyone, so you don't have to worry about looking like someone who's out of the internet slang loop just by asking.